 The development of a new consumer and enterprise digital health tool that uses Google’s cloud healthcare is touted as one of the most efficient ways to merge user-generated data with Electronic Media Records (EMRs).

-Fitbit will also get a chance to steer more valuable insights, and enhanced health outcomes through Google’s predictive analysis algorithms, machine learning and the artificial intelligence tools.
+Fitbit will also get a chance to steer more valuable insights and enhanced health outcomes through Google’s predictive analysis algorithms, machine learning and artificial intelligence tools.

-Though the data is fits the HIPAA requisites, it’s not yet defined if Google and Fitbit will have a chance to simplify the healthcare information.
+Though the data fit the HIPAA requisites, it’s not yet defined if Google and Fitbit will have a chance to simplify the healthcare information.

-Fitbit will not only use the Google’s Cloud services but also the engineering support to enhance the quality of its own products.
-The wearables industry also aims to use Google’s API to smoothly integrate the user information with electronic medical records with the objective to transform the digital healthcare landscape.
+The wearables industry also uses Google’s API to smoothly integrate user information with electronic medical records to transform the digital healthcare landscape.